 Making an online payment to the British Paralympic Association via Virgin Money Giving

-- Sending a cheque payable to the British Paralympic Association to: Fundraising Officer, British Paralympic Association, 60 Charlotte Street, London, W1T 2NU.
+- Sending a cheque payable to the British Paralympic Association to: Fundraising Officer, British Paralympic Association, 101 New Cavendish Street, London, W1W 6XH.
 Please print and include the Gift Aid form with your cheque if you would like us to be able to claim an extra 25p from the government for every £1 you donate.
 And don’t forget a note to let us know a bit about you and your activity – we love to hear what our supporters are up to.

 - Paying directly into our bank account at HSBC, at a branch or online.
 Sort code 40-37-29 account number 31447408.
 We can’t unfortunately claim any Gift Aid on donations that are made this way.

 The BPA will only send marketing (such as email newsletters) to individuals who have opted in to receive this type of communication.
 If you would like to opt out of receiving our marketing communications in future you can do so via this link or through the Fundraising Preference Service: https://public.fundraisingpreference.org.uk/

 The BPA is committed to being open and honest in all our dealings with supporters and donators, adhering to the Fundraising Regulator’s Code of Fundraising Practice.

 It is important to us that our supporters have access to a formal feedback procedure in order to lodge a complaint if they wish to do so.
 As a member of the Fundraising Regulator we are committed to following their recommended procedure in regards to handling complaints - further details of which are in the button below.

 If you would like to get in touch with us to give general feedback, please just email us at fundraising@Paralympics.org.uk

 The BPA is committed to being open and honest in all our dealings with supporters and donators, adhering to the Fundraising Promise and the Institute of Fundraising’s Code of Fundraising Practice.